 Contact Greenspun Shapiro in Fairfax, VA

 Are you facing domestic assault charges in Virginia, Maryland or Washington D.C.?
-You need to consult with an attorney with experience in criminal defense.
+You need to consult with a violent crimes attorney with experience in criminal defense.
 At Greenspun Shapiro PC, our team of attorneys have many years of experience aggressively fighting for the best possible outcome for our clients facing criminal charges.
 Call our Fairfax law office to schedule your free, no-obligation consultation to learn more about how we can help you.